 The Construction Industry Scheme (CIS) as we know was introduced to address the direct tax fraud.
-The government has long been looking for similar plan options to address VAT hoaxes.
-Thus, to combat the ever-rising VAT scams in the industry VAT reverse charge is set to be introduced.
-Currently, suppliers in this industry charge their customers VAT but effectively fail to pay it over to HMRC.
-In a bid to the outcome, the government is now all set to roll out VAT reverse charge in the construction industry.
-As of October 2020, the customers are to pay the VAT directly to HMRC instead of the supplier.
-Essentially, money paid as VAT is to cease to flow between businesses, it is to be paid directly to the government.
-In turn, the buyer can then take credit of the VAT so paid.
+The government was looking for similar policy options to address VAT frauds.
+Thus, to combat the ever-rising VAT frauds in this industry VAT reverse charge is set to be introduced.
+Currently, suppliers in this industry do charge their customers Value Added Tax (VAT) but fail to pay it over to the HMRC.
+In a bid to the outcome, such situations government is now all set to roll out VAT reverse charge in the construction industry.
+Under this scheme, the customer receiving the specified service has to pay the VAT to HMRC instead of the supplier.
+Essentially, money paid as VAT for the construction services will no longer pass between businesses, it will be paid directly by the customer to the government.
+In turn, the customer can then take credit for the VAT so paid.
 Overall it has a neutral effect on the customer.

-Reverse charge on construction services applies only if all the following conditions are met:
+Reverse charge on construction services applies only if all the following conditions are satisfied:

-- The services are supplied at the standard or reduced rates.
+- The said services are supplied at the standard or reduced rates.

-- The customer is registered for UK VAT.
+- The customer and supplier are registered for UK VAT.

-- The customer is an intermediary who has no connection with the end-user.
+- The customer is an intermediary and not the end-user.
 Also, the intermediary is not connected with end-users.

-- The customer does not have any interest in land, E.g. supplier and recipient do not share the relationship of landlord and tenant etc.
+- The customer does not have a relevant interest inland.
+E.g. supplier and recipient do not share the relationship of landlord and tenant etc.

-- Identify if the services provided are being covered under reverse charge.
+- Identify if the services provided get covered under reverse charge.

 - Check if the customer is registered under VAT.